Greek Honey Walnut Cookies

 - In a medium bowl, whisk together the flour, semolina, baking powder, spices and salt to combine.

 - In a large bowl whisk together the sugar, orange zest and the olive oil for a couple of minutes until the sugar starts to break down and dissolve and mixture is well combined.
-Stir the baking soda into the orange juice and then whisk that mixture into the olive oil one along with the brandy to combine.

 - Whisk in the dry ingredients a little at a time while the mixture is RUNNY.
 As soon as it starts getting a little THICKER switch to a spatula and gently and patiently FOLD the remaining flour mixture just until combined and the mixing bowl has no traces of flour left.
-DO NOT OVERMIX - as the dough will start to almost separate itself or release all the oil.
+DO NOT OVER MIX - as the dough will start to almost separate itself or release all the oil.
 Let dough rest at room temperature as is for 10-15 minutes.*

-- Bake the cookies until firm and golden, approx 20 minutes.
+- Bake the cookies until firm and golden, approx 18-20 minutes.
 Once done allow them too cool completely in the pan on a cooling rack.

 For the syrup